-The GridPane stack utilises a custom configuration of the most reliable and effective open source tools to ensure that your sites are delivered at blazing speeds and your server is both monitored 24/7 and proactively administered.
+The GridPane stack utilizes a custom configuration of the most reliable and effective open-source tools to ensure that your sites are delivered at blazing speeds and your server is both monitored 24/7 and proactively administered.

 A crucial part of the stack is Monit, an open source tool that comes complete with all the features needed for system monitoring and error recovery.
 It is an incredibly lightweight Open Source utility for managing and monitoring Unix-like systems.
 Monit conducts automatic maintenance and repair and can execute meaningful causal actions in error situations.

 At GridPane we have configured Monit’s secure and easily accessible interface so that you can monitor and manage your stack microservices with the click of a button.

 This article will introduce the GridPane implementation of the Monit Service manager.